Scary Movie 2: Plot

-Later, Cindy is possessed by the spirit of Kane's wife, and attempts to seduces Oldman, but quickly returns to normal with no memory of the event.
+Later, Cindy is possessed by the spirit of Kane's wife, and attempts to seduce Oldman, but quickly returns to normal with no memory of the event.
 A toy clown attempts to kill Ray, but in a strange turn of events, the doll is molested by him instead.
 A monstrous weed rolls Shorty into a joint and proceeds to smoke him, much to Shorty's enjoyment, but gets distracted and lets him escape.

 The next morning, Oldman tells Dwight that no one is leaving the house despite the attacks and shows his lecherous nature.
-Dwight is given the only house keys and told to give them to noone.
+Dwight is given the only house keys and told to give them to no one.
 Theo offers fellatio to Dwight in exchange for the keys, but to no avail; instead, Dwight does it to himself.
 She knocks him out and takes the keys.

+Later that night, Oldman is seduced by the spirit of Kane's former mistress, who lures him below the mansion and reveals her true demonic form before killing him.

 After Dwight equips the teens with weapons that can injure their spectral enemy, they are pursued throughout the mansion.
-Alex attempts to win Kane's love and searches for him, but is killed by the ghost of Kane's mistress Victoria Crane.
-Buddy and Cindy are locked in the walk-in freezer, but Cindy uses a collection of random objects to produce a Caterpillar 2-Ton tractor and escapes the freezer.
+Alex attempts to win Kane's love and searches for him, but is killed by Kane dropping a chandelier on her head.
+Buddy and Cindy are locked in the walk-in freezer, but Cindy uses a collection of random objects to produce a caterpillar tractor and escapes the freezer.

 Hanson becomes possessed by Kane and kidnaps an inebriated Shorty.
 Cindy, Brenda, and Theo team up to battle him with highly stylized fight choreography but are defeated until Cindy successfully exorcises Kane's ghost out of Hanson.
 Dwight regroups with the teens, and Cindy volunteers to act as bait to lure Kane into a device that will destroy him.
 The plan succeeds, freeing the group from the house's curse.

 Two months later, Cindy and Buddy are in a relationship.
-They are out on a walk when Hanson appears to take her away with him.
-Buddy disappears as Hanson gets hit by a car driven by Shorty, who is receiving fellatio from Crane.
+They are out on a walk when Buddy disappears and Hanson arrives to take Cindy away with him.
+Standing in the road, Cindy screams in terror and Hanson laughs maniacally only to be hit by a car driven by Shorty, who is receiving fellatio from the ghost of Kane's mistress.